renatobdo/article-srmi/README.md

 https://parsif.al/

 **Software utilized for Strategies, Methods and Tecnhiques by domain**:
-The data utilized was FrequencyOf-StrategiesMethodsTechniques-By-Domain.txt
+The data utilized was FrequencyOf-StrategiesMethodsTechniques-By-Domain.txt and

 https://colab.research.google.com/drive/14_yxdznEmBfWSZlacLPrH2acGV8eqcNb?usp=sharing